mickfuzz/dyne_docs/src/terminal/docs/10-searching-for-files.md

 ## Wildcards with Find

 What if you don\'t remember the name of the file you\'re looking for?
-You might only remember that it starts with \"some\".
+You might only remember that it starts with "some".
 Luckily, `find` can handle that too.

     $ find . -name 'some*' -print